mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Tripod**

 The tripod provides a stable base to fire a weapon low to the ground with the user kneeling or sitting.
 A tripod can be attached to the underbarrel mount.
 It negates the Attack Rolls adjustments for Semi-Auto and Burst Fire and offers a +3 Attack Rolls for Full-Auto when properly deployed.
-Attaching a tripod takes a {REMOVE ME} - Major Action.
+Attaching a tripod takes a Major Action.
 Folding up or deploying the bipod is a Minor Action.
-Wireless bonus: The player gains a free Minor Action on a turn when they fold up, deploy, or remove the tripod.

 ### Ammunition